clebert/aws-simple/README.md

 };
 ```

-_Note: If external node modules are to be referenced in the Lambda function
+_Note: If external node modules are to be referenced in the Lambda function node
 module, it must be bundled with a bundler such as Webpack (in this case you have
-to set the target to node: `{target: 'node'}`) to create a single JavaScript
+to set the target to node: `{target: 'node'}`) to create a single node module
 bundle._

 #### Example Configuration Of An S3 File

-In the following, an S3 file is configured that can be reached under the URL
+You can configure an S3 file that can be accessed via GET request at the URL
-`mystack.example.com/` with a GET request:
+`mystack.example.com/` as follows:

 ```js
 exports.default = {